jafluri/cosmo_estimators/README.md

 # Cosmological Parameter Estimation and Inference using Deep Summaries

-This repostitory includes the code used in the submitted paper.
+This repostitory includes the code used in the [Fluri et al. (2021)](https://arxiv.org/abs/2107.09002).
 The examples in the `notebooks` folder show how to use the code and reproduce most of the figures presented in the paper.
 Please read the __Installation__ section to install the required packages.

 ## Notebooks